maheshanalyst-tech/ML-project-final/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Installation
-1. Clone the repository:
-   https://colab.research.google.com/drive/1-run0lCU7AXIJ2lRfxCVnR3XgOXmfK72?usp=sharing

-2. Navigate to the project directory: cd fifa-player-worth-estimation
+1.Navigate to the project directory: https://colab.research.google.com/drive/1-run0lCU7AXIJ2lRfxCVnR3XgOXmfK72?usp=sharing

-3.Launch Jupyter Notebook:
+2.Launch Google Colab

-4.Open G_G_Mahesh_FinalProjectB11.ipynb to explore the project.
+3.Open G_G_Mahesh_FinalProjectB11.ipynb to explore the project.